-3.2.1.1 Eye Localization
+3.3.1.
+Eye Center Localization

-In our project, we present a convolution based integro-differential eye center localization method to localize the eye centers.
-The proposed method is computationally much cheaper than the original integro-differential method [20] and also achieves a higher accuracy in a public available low-resolution image database.
+The human eye center is closely related to the human gaze.
+As a result, the accuracy of eye center localization plays a crucial role in determining the gazing direction.
+In the project, we present a convolution based integro-differential eye center localization method to localize the eye centers.
+The proposed method is computationally much cheaper than the original integro-differential method [21] and achieves a higher accuracy in a public available low-resolution image database.